Hierve el Agua Day Trip from Oaxaca: Petrified Waterfalls with Kids

 Two real concerns:

 - The cliff edge is genuinely steep and unfenced.
-Hold onto small kids tightly and keep them away from the edge unless they are in the pool with you.
+Hold onto small kids tightly and keep them away from the edge unless they're in the pool with you.
+I will say this twice.
+The drop is real.

 Otherwise, Hierve el Agua is straightforward and safe.
-There are restrooms at the entrance area, the comedores are food-safe, and the mineral water is fine to swim in for sensitive skin.
+There are restrooms at the entrance, the comedores are food-safe (eat hot, skip the room-temperature ceviche), and the mineral water is fine to swim in for sensitive skin.

 When Not to Go

 Avoid Sundays unless you love crowds.
-Avoid the May to September rainy season afternoons, since lightning storms are real at altitude.
+Avoid May to September rainy-season afternoons - lightning storms are real at altitude.
 Mornings are reliably good even in rainy season.
-The site occasionally closes due to local political disputes (it has happened in 2015 and 2020), so check status with your hotel the day before.
+The site occasionally closes due to local political disputes (it has happened in 2015 and 2020 and again briefly in 2021), so check status with your hotel the day before.
+No exceptions on this one.

 Combining With Other Oaxaca Day Trips